yaqwsx/bcthesis/caching.md

 We have implemented a data structure called *dependency group*.
 This structure represents a sub-state from previous section.
-Dependency group keeps its label, list of path condition and list a definitions as it implements the same optimization as \smt data store.
+Dependency group keeps its label, list of path conditions and a list of definitions as it implements the same optimization as \smt data store.
 It provides interface for performing dependency groups merging and splitting.
-Also several support function of purely technical characters are implemented.
+Also several support functions of purely technical character are implemented.

 Partial store keeps instead of path condition and definitions a set of dependency groups and mapping from variables to these dependency groups.
-When a new variable is created, it is not dependant on any other and thus a new dependency group is created for every newly created variable.
+When a new variable is created, it is not dependent on any other and thus a new dependency group is created for every newly created variable.
 When a segment with all variables is destroyed, substitution of variable definitions is perform just like in \smt store.
 As the dependency groups are independent, substitution